MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 >
 >  -
 >> ## Answer
 >> If you remove the word `assert`, you should notice that your test still passes.
 This is because the expression evaluated to `False`, but since there was no Assertion, there was no error.
-Since there was no error, the pytest counted it as a passing test.
+Since there was no error, pytest counted it as a passing test.
 The `assert` statement causes an error when it evaluates to False.
 > {: .solution}
 {: .challenge}